Leaving a Legacy

 - Closing: sign your letter.
 Say goodbye to friends and family.

 These are all just suggestions.
 Include what you’d like, omit what you’d like, add photos, add anything that is important to you.

 Ask yourself one important question as you put your Legacy Letter together: how do I want to be remembered?
-Let what your hope for your legacy be your guide.
+Let your hope for your legacy be your guide.